CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 * Implement profile groups (API > ReportStream API > Claims > sender_name)
 * API changes for new auth flow
   * Need to decide if cutting over or maintaining both APIs - see analysis in Questions section
-* Consider design for when auth service updates sender profiles (must be done via API)
 * Should sender groups be stored as Okta groups or solely as profile attributes?
+  * Utilizing groups permits onboarding via Okta admin console, but the group memberships are redundant as it is only the profile attributes that are actively used during the authz process
+  * Storing solely as profile attributes would require the sender management APIs to be built before transition to the auth service can occur
+  * We can change this strategy at any time
 * Create test workflow in staging representative of production environment
   * Update workflow documentation to create new sender
 * Add auth/submissions endpoints to deployment and CI processes
   * auth and submissions projects currently ignored
   * end2end testing for endpoints should be created
     * Consider how developer environment setup needs to change
+  * Dependabot already hooked, but need to verify configuration and confirm what other integrations are needed (DevOps)
 * Create Okta applications/APIs in production Okta (API, groups)
   * Consider how to run a test in production
 * Add integration/smoke tests to include end to end test of auth/submissions
   * New tests alongside existing tests for original report API until it is removed?
 * Migrate internal functions utilizing deprecated authentication
-  * `prime login` uses Okta user login flow; need application user flow to allow machine to machine authentication (CI runners can log in)
+  * `prime login` uses Okta user login flow; need application user flow to allow machine to machine authentication (CI runners can log in - the ultimate goal should be allowing smoke tests to run without needing a user web login)
   * Smoke tests against staging additionally rely on an Azure functions key and an authorization key stored in Environment variables
+* Which Azure functions require authorization processes?

 # Migration Strategy #